 Interested in donating?

 We are happy to receive monetary donations to be put towards new book purchases.
 Donations over $20.00 are eligible for a tax receipt.
-Cheques can be made out to the Manitoba Library Association and mailed to the address below.
+Cheques can be made out to the Manitoba Library Association and mailed to their office.
 Please specify “Prison Libraries Committee” in the memo.
 Or, use the “Donate” button to donate via PayPal.
 Please select “Prison Libraries Committee donation” from the drop-down menu.

 Donating Used Books

 We are happy to accept good quality used books that fulfill the needs of the people we serve.
-Please see our 2017 – Wish List to get an idea of the types of materials we need (not all items are listed on the Wish List is still current; not all needs may be reflected.
+Please see our Wish List to get an idea of the types of materials we need.
+Note: the Wish List is still current; not all needs may be reflected.
 As our storage space is very limited, if you are unsure if we can use what you have to give please contact firstname.lastname@example.org.